supercharge/docs/testing-fakes.md

 # Testing Fakes
 Complex setups should be as easy to test as possible.
-In unit tests, you may need to stub out methods from used library to ensure the correct behavior of individual methods.
-Here is where Boost's `base-test` comes in: it wraps [Sinon.js](https://sinonjs.org/) to easily access Sinon itself or create mocks, stubs, and spies.
+In unit tests, you may need to stub out methods from third-party libraries to mock behavior of individual methods.
+Boost's `base-test` wraps [Sinon.js](https://sinonjs.org/) to easily  create mocks, stubs, and spies or access Sinon itself.

 ## Sinon